nyakowint/xsoverlay-keyboard-osc/README.md

 > [!IMPORTANT]
 > Last tested build: Build 680. \
 > This is an unofficial plugin!
 Things will break! \
-> *(do not report bugs to the developers without removing your plugins first!)* \
+> *(do not report bugs to the developers without removing your plugins first!)*

 > [!IMPORTANT]
-> The newest Build 688 (beta) reworks the keyboard to also be a webpage.
-This breaks the plugin as it is right now. \
-> Xiexe has mentioned they will be adding official OSC chatbox support before the beta ends, making this plugin defunct.
+> The XSOverlay beta branch has official OSC chatbox support now, making this plugin defunct.
+You can still use it on the stable release for now
->
-> The plugin will continue receiving updates for this rework in [pre-releases](../../releases) ([dev branch](../dev)) until those features are added.

 ## Preview